UPPMAX/UPPMAX-documentation/docs/workshops_courses/intro_to_python.md

     >
     > A learner from this course ([source](https://uppmax.github.io/uppmax_intro_python/evaluations/20240830/))

-    This course helps you get started with Python, by working through an online and free book.
+    This 1-day course helps you get started with Python, by working through an online and free book.
-    We make use of the UPPMAX HPC cluster to write and run Python code.
+    We make use of the UPPMAX HPC cluster to write and run Python code,
+    but you may use a different machine if you prefer.
     The pace of this highly interactive course is set by the majority of learners, ensuring that any complete beginner